2 Day Itinerary for Hiking Weekend in Santo Antao, Cape Verde

 After your expedition to the Vale da Ribeira Grande, it’s time to have lunch.
 Even though you can stop at any village and have a snack, I recommend Casa Maria in Forador.

 You’ll have lunch in their garden next to a water reserve which will give you a pleasant refreshment.
-The views were just unbeatable and the meal we had was sooo delicious.
-Maria really showcased the best that Santo Antao island has to offer: sweet potatoes, corn, igname, fresh fish, fresh passion fruit juice (!!)… It was a great finale for our 2 days in Santo Antao.
+The views were just unbeatable and the meal I had was so delicious.
+Maria really showcased the best that Santo Antao island has to offer: sweet potatoes, corn, igname, fresh fish, fresh passion fruit juice, … It was a great finale for my 2 days in Santo Antao.

 Back to Porto Novo

-If you have only 2 days in Santo Antao, it’s, unfortunately, already time to head back to the harbour in Porto Novo.
+If you have only 2 days in Santo Antao, it’s unfortunately already time to head back to the harbor in Porto Novo.

 But even though you might be a bit sad that your stay in Santo Antao is already coming to an end, I recommend several stops on the New Road that will protract your departure for a bit.

-First stop would be Sinagoga.
-The name of the village comes from a Jewish community that got ex-pulsed from Portugal and found a new home in Santo Antão.
-Nowadays you can still see the impressive ruins of the synagogue.
+The first stop would be Sinagoga.
+The name of this village comes from a Jewish community that got ex-pulsed from Portugal and found a new home in Santo Antão.
+Nowadays, you can still see the impressive ruins of the synagogue.

 After the Jewish community extinguished, the building was used as a sanatorium to help leprosy patients.
 Despite the macabre historical background, the ruins are a great photo motive.
 Behind the ruins, you’ll be spoiled with some of the best natural pools in Santo Antao.

-Next stop is Paul or Cidade das Pombas which is located at the end of the Natural Park Paul Valley.
-It’s a quaint, lively town with several hostals and a great base to explore the hiking trails of Paul Valley, one of the most fertile ones in Santo Antao.
+The next stop is Paul or Cidade das Pombas which is located at the end of the Natural Park Paul Valley.
+It’s a quaint, lively town with several hostels and a great base to explore the hiking trails of Paul Valley, one of the most fertile ones in Santo Antao.

-Next stop on the New Road to Porto Novo is Janela.
-Janela, window, got its name from the rock formation reaching into the sea.
-Indeed there is a hole in the rock forming a window to the sky and the ocean.
+The next stop on the New Road to Porto Novo is Janela.
+Janela (window), got its name from the rock formation reaching into the sea.
+Indeed, there is a hole in the rock-forming a window to the sky and the ocean.

-Before crossing the tunnel, you might want to stop at the lighthouse which has been fully renovated by a Spanish company and will provide you stunning views on the rocky coastline of Santo Antao.
+Before crossing the tunnel, you might want to stop at the lighthouse (which has been fully renovated by a Spanish company) and it will provide you stunning views on the rocky coastline of Santo Antao.

-When you reach Porto Novo it will be already time to leave beautiful Santo Antao.
+When you reach Porto Novo, it will be already time to leave the beautiful Santo Antao.
 But I am sure that the island didn’t leave you indifferent and that you’ll be back very soon!

 Santo Antao Map